Ombi-app/Ombi/README.md

 # Welcome

-Ombi is your friendly media request tool, automatically syncs with your media with your media servers!
+Ombi is your friendly media request tool, automatically syncs with your media servers!
 Don't worry, it's grandma friendly, and more importantly; has wife approval certification 😂

 | Service  | Stable         | Develop